CodeNexus164/Windows10Debloater/README.md

 These scheduled tasks that are disabled have absolutely no impact on the function of the OS.

 ## Bloatware that is removed
+The lists of removed and whitelisted applications are maintained in `modules/AppLists.psm1`.
+Update the `Bloatware` or `WhitelistedApps` arrays there to change the defaults for all scripts.

 [3DBuilder](https://www.microsoft.com/en-us/p/3d-builder/9wzdncrfj3t6),
 [ActiproSoftware](https://www.microsoft.com/en-us/p/actipro-universal-windows-controls/9wzdncrdlvzp),